zowe/docs-site/docs/user-guide/usingapis.md

-# Using APIs
+# Using z/OS Services REST APIs

 Access and modify your z/OS resources such as jobs, data sets, z/OS UNIX System Services files by using APIs.

-## Using z/OS Services REST APIs

 Zowe provides a range of REST APIs through a Swagger defined description, and a simple interface to specify API endpoint parameters and request bodies along with the response body and return code.

 The APIs are available on the API catalog available for you to try within a browser.
 The API catalog links to the swagger documentation.